toastdriven/restless/README.rst

 But in reality, all I really ever personally want are the RESTful verbs, JSON serialization & the ability of override behavior.

-This one is written for me.
+This one is written for me, but maybe it's useful to you.

 Manifesto